loosolab/biodaten23-24-scATAC-clustering/wp2/README.md

 ### 2. Annotate using Scanpy
 - t1.rank_gene_groups: this function calculates a score for the potential cell types based on the marker lists it uses as input --> the scores are used to annotate the AnnData object
-- - Creating marker lists: compiles existing marker lists based on user-defined criteria that can be integrated into subsequent analyses

 ### 2.1 Annotating AnnData: annotating clustered h5ad files via the Annotation Jupyter Notebook (4 steps)
 1. Information entry: define the repository path, the h5ad file to annotate, the organism of interest, and other variables